Visit Puerto Rico: exploring the east coast of the Island of Enchantment

 Sea urchins, stars, and more.

-Playa Escondido – Farjado area
+Playa Escondida – Farjado area

-Culebra – detatched eastern island
+Culebra – detatched eastern island – day trips available from mainland Puerto Rico

 Doable with kids: yes, but not every beach is recommended with new swimmers.
 Eastern Puerto Rico is where the open Atlantic Ocean and the Caribbean meet, so the winds and currents are VERY strong and could prove dangerous for the novice snorkeler or weak swimmer.